Pete and I flew up to Kara Bara last week. It’s north of the Chalbi Desert in the Hurri Hills.

 Fixing those leaky joints

 Unlike Lokichogio, the Hurri Hills have no reasonably accessible ground water.
 Because of the geology of the area, the water runs off and also under the mountain and into the chalbi desert.
+So John worked hard to seal up any leaking joints.
+It’s a challenge when there isn’t a neighborhood hardware store.

 Improvising